joenba7/joenba7.github.io/docs/posts/how-to-google-more-efficiently.md

 In certain cases you want to search for specific types of file.
 For instance,

+> filetype:pdf linux intitle:best \*distribution

-Again, let’s break this down:
+Again, let�~@~Ys break this dn:

+- **filetype:pdf** �~@~S Searches only results of the file type you specify. .doc, .jpg, .torrent, the options are endless.
+Close to, anywa
 - **linux** – Just a regular search string.
 - **intitle:best** – Only shows results with that word in the title (in this case, ‘best’)
 - **\*distribution** – Replaces itself with common terms in your search (in this case ‘Arch Linux distribution’, ‘Red Hat distribution’, will both be searched, among many others)